Previous dayFebruary 2, 2026Next day

 27.1 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.6 earthquake 75 km NE of Aleneva, Alaska with origin time 19:40 UTC on February 2, 2026.
-The event originated approximately 27.1 km below the surface, classifying it as shallow crustal.
+At 19:40 UTC on February 2, 2026, a magnitude 2.6 tremor occurred 75 km NE of Aleneva, Alaska.
+The hypocenter lay at 27.1 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 58.619°, -152.167°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 58.619°N, -152.167°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02